promregator/promregator/docs/config.md

 #### Option "promregator.authenticator.oauth2xsuaa.client_secret" (optional, only available if using promregator.authenticator.type=OAuth2XSUAA)
 Specifies the set of scopes/authorities (format itself is a comma-separated string of explicit scopes, see also https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/), which shall be requested from the OAuth2 server when using the Grant Type Client Credentials flow.
 If not specified, an empty string is assumed, which will suppress a dedicated request of scopes.
 Usually, OAuth2 servers then provide a JWT, which contains all scopes allowed for the set of credentials provided.

+### Subgroup "promregator.authentication"
+Configures the way how **inbound** authentication shall be verified (e.g. between Prometheus and Promregator).
+Mind the difference to the settings provided in `promregator.authenticator`!

+#### Option "promregator.authentication.basic.username" (optional)
+Specifies the username, which is used for HTTP Basic (inbound) authentication.

+If not specified, `promregator` is defaulted.

+#### Option "promregator.authentication.basic.password" (optional)
+Specifies the (plain-text) password, which is used for HTTP Basic (inbound) authentication.

+If not specified, a random password is generated during startup.
+Its value is printed to the standard error device.

 ## Further Options